aabbtree77/adast/README.md

 ## Code

-The code is written for the [ATmega16][4] microcontroller and the avr-gcc compiler.
+The code is written for the [ATmega16/32][4] microcontroller and the avr-gcc compiler.
 The chip has 32 IO pins which we considered plenty.
 This turned out to be a very tight choice.
 It would have been better to apply a ready-made array of 7-segment LED indicators with a keypad, both based on the 2 wire/I2C interfaces, in order to reduce soldering effort.
 However, we wanted to match the board with the specific digit indicators and the factory panel.

-The code is split into three folders:

-* 01 Microns per Step

-  This program simply moves the knife forward/backward and shows the corresponding impulse counter by the encoder.
-The coordinate system is reversed, i.e. in the forward mode the counter is set to 9990 and is then decremented, while in the backward mode the counter starts at zero and goes up.
-We use a traditional mm-scale ruler to manually measure the knife displacement between two arbitrary points A and B, which can then be divided by the impulses counted, yielding microns per step (MPS).
-See below some further comments on precision.

-* 02 Breaking Distance in Steps

-  The guillotine is made of heavy steel and thus has a large stopping distance that it still travels once the movement is signalled to stop.
-This stopping distance needs to be measured and the code in this folder serves this purpose.
-One initiates the knife motion in either direction that takes 5000 impulses, the program then issues the stop signal, yet the knife will still travel a certain distance.
-Its precise value can be deduced by knowing an MPS value and reading the extra number of impulses generated by the encoder during the stopping.

-* 03 Final Program

-  The final code implements three phases: (i) initial calibration, (ii) target distance setup, and (iii) knife motion/positioning.
+The code implements the three phases: (i) initial calibration, (ii) target distance setup, and (iii) knife motion/positioning.
 There are all sorts of minor complications that probably do not deserve a textual description here, one should simply see the code.

-Adast Maxima MS80 is peculiar in that it does not have the sensors to signal when the knife reaches the edges.
 Initially, when turning the machine on, the guillotine's position is unknown and it is located where it has been left when the machine has been switched off.
 There is no distance value to read from the permanent memory, nor such a method would be viable.
 All we know is that: (i) the guillotine is somewhere in between the starting marker (approx. 20mm) and the end wall (approx. 810mm), (ii) there is a sensor located approximately at the 225mm from the starting marker, and (iii) the sensor sends the most precise signal only when the guillotine passes the sensor from the forward direction, that is when moving from the end towards the start.

 Since the position of the knife is unknown initially, and we do not know in which direction its only calibrating sensor will be reached, an operator needs to see a rough location of a knife and move it manually so that the knife passes the sensor.
 This is not as automatic or convenient as it should be, but it is the price we pay for having only a single distance-calibrating sensor.

-The code also resyncs the distance value whenever a knife passes the sensor.
-There are options to position a knife so that it first passes the target value by 5cm and then comes back, supposedly to always make the final stop from the forward direction.
+The code may resync the distance value whenever a knife passes the sensor, but this is commented out.
+There are options to position the knife so that it first passes the target value by 5cm and then comes back, supposedly to always make the final stop from the forward direction.

 ## Precision

-The loss of precision can happen in two distinct ways: (i) as a cumulative/catastrophic precision loss, and (ii) as a constant bias which can be alleviated.
+The loss of precision can happen in two distinct ways: (i) in a cumulative/catastrophic loss, and (ii) as a constant bias which can be alleviated.

 The first category includes the single most critical parameter of this system, i.e. the distance traveled per encoder impulse, in microns (MPS).
 This value must be known precisely, otherwise the error will accumulate in time.
-The encoder specification states that MPS=40mu, but we do not know its deviation and whether the original system has not been corrected in code, via some precision/laser measurement which we cannot perform.
+The encoder specification states that MPS=40mu, and we halve this value by reading the AB-states of the rotary encoder in a certain manner.
+However, we do not know the MPS deviation and whether the original system has not been corrected in code, via some precision/laser measurement.

 Let MPS = 40mu.
 After 10K impulses the distance becomes 40mu x 10000 = 40cm.